 Unsecured personal loans are offered through financial institutions like banks and credit unions, online lenders, or peer-to-peer lenders.
 These types of loans do not require collateral upfront, but they tend to have higher interest rates than secured loans.
 They also tend to have shorter repayment terms of around 12 to 84 months, which means you have a shorter deadline and know precisely when you will pay off your pool.

 Home Equity Loans

-A home equity loan is essentially taking out a second mortgage and using your home as collateral.
+A home equity loan essentially takes out a second mortgage and uses your home as collateral.
 You get a fixed rate, usually much lower than unsecured personal loans.
 Because you use your home as collateral to secure the loan, your home is at risk of foreclosure if you don’t repay the loan as promised.
 You also need a certain amount of equity in your home to qualify.
 This type of loan can give you a few benefits as a homeowner, including: